FlavScents AInsights Entry for 2,5-Dimethyl Pyrazine (CAS: 123-32-0)

 3. Natural Occurrence & Formation

-2,5-Dimethyl pyrazine naturally occurs in various roasted and cooked foods, such as coffee, cocoa, and roasted nuts.
-It is primarily formed through the Maillard reaction, a chemical reaction between amino acids and reducing sugars that occurs during the cooking process.
-This reaction is crucial for developing the complex flavors associated with roasted and baked goods.
-The compound's presence in natural sources supports its designation as a "natural flavor" in regulatory contexts.
+2,5-Dimethyl pyrazine naturally occurs in various roasted and cooked foods, including coffee, cocoa, and roasted nuts.
+It is primarily formed through the Maillard reaction, a complex chemical process that occurs between amino acids and reducing sugars during the cooking or roasting of foods.
+This reaction is crucial for the development of flavor and color in cooked foods, contributing to the "browned" aroma and taste.
+Its presence in naturally processed foods allows it to be designated as a "natural flavor" in certain regulatory contexts.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs